Residente: 2016–present: Solo career

 On March 11, 2017, the artist's self-titled documentary, Residente, was released.
 After receiving the results of his DNA test, the documentary follows Residente on a global journey tracing back his ancestors through different continents and countries.
 Residente travels to various countries and regions including Siberia, Georgia, Moscow, China, Burkina Faso, Ghana and his home country, Puerto Rico.
 As he travels through different regions, he collaborates with different local musicians playing indigenous instruments, creating his debut self-titled album, Residente.

 In April 2018, Residente released the single "Sexo" in collaboration with American producer Dillon Francis.
 In the song, Residente theorizes that the main motivation behind all human activity is sex.
 Residente directed the accompanying music video, which was filmed in Colombia.
 The upbeat song and colorful video were considered to be a stylistic departure from the more serious, introspective work showcased on his solo album, with Billboard explaining that the song "talks about sex in a joyful, all inclusive (the lyrics are intentionally gender-neutral), G-rated manner."
 In July 2019, Residente released the single "Bellacoso" featuring Puerto Rican artist Bad Bunny.
 Musically, the song was inspired by Daddy Yankee and the lyrical content was inspired by feminist resistance, with the song advocating for consent and denouncing sexual harassment.
 The music video, filmed in Puerto Rico, was directed by French cinematographer Gregory Ohrel.

 Residente released a collaboration with Bad Bunny titled "Afilando los cuchillos" ("Sharpening the Knives"), a political polemic against Puerto Rican governor Ricardo Rosselló.
 He took part in mass protests against this governor, alongside Bad Bunny and Ricky Martin.
 In February 2020, Residente released the single "René".
 The introspective song discusses depression and the killing of a close friend of the rapper by police.
 The seven-minute music video, directed by Residente, features the artist standing on a baseball field, reflecting on his childhood and career.
 He described creating the song and video as therapeutic, explaining "It makes me feel like maybe people will know me a little bit more, and knowing that makes me feel better."
 In May 2020, he released the song and accompanying music video for "Antes Que El Mundo Se Acabe", which features couples from all around the world kissing, including celebrities such as Bad Bunny and girlfriend Gabriela, Lionel Messi and his wife Antonela, and Ricky Martin and his husband Jwan Yosef.

 Film

 On October 15, 2020, it was announced that Residente and Sony Music Entertainment signed a multi-year deal.
 The partnership, named 1868 Studios, aimed to focus on diverse narratives, including stories featuring Latin American culture.

 On February 8, 2023, it was announced that Alexander Dinelaris Jr. is working with Residente to co-write a film titled Porto Rico.
+On February 18, 2026, it was announced that Bad Bunny will star in the film alongside Edward Norton, and Viggo Mortensen, with Alejandro González Iñárritu serving as executive producer.

+In 2024, Residente played the lead role of Vicente in the American film In the Summers directed by Alessandra Lacorazza Samudio.